 - Part of this program includes Truck Driving courses.
 These are currently offered at NTC’s CDL Training Center at 1204 W. Taylor St. in Merrill, WI and may also be available via Interactive Video Conference (IVC) at NTC’s Medford and Antigo Campuses.
 Those who attend at NTC’s Medford or Antigo Campuses must attend class at the Merrill CDL Training Center on weeks one and six of the 8-week program.

 - Reviewing the Truck Driving Information Session is highly encouraged before enrolling in classes.
 To help you better understand the truck driving program, this session includes course information, DOT disqualifications, factors affecting employability, and drug & alcohol testing.

 - You must provide proof of legal status or citizenship to obtain a CDL through this program

 - Maintaining a valid and clean driving record is important for your success in this industry.

 Fill out our application

 The application can be submitted online and takes just a few minutes to complete.
-A $30.00 non-refundable application fee is required.
-Pay at the time you apply or bypass to pay in person within a week of applying.Apply Now
+The $30.00 application fee is being waived at this time.Apply Now

 We’ll review your application and let you know if we need anything else.
 If you’re all set, your acceptance letter will be mailed to you.